HunterMcGushion/hyperparameter_hunter/README.md

 pip install git+https://github.com/HunterMcGushion/hyperparameter_hunter.git
 ```

+If you want to contribute to HyperparameterHunter, [get started here](CONTRIBUTING.md).

 I Still Don't Get It
 --------------------
 That's ok.
 Don't feel bad.
 It's a bit weird to wrap your head around.
 Here's an example that illustrates how everything is related: